Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

 We estimate the furthest distance at which a flare can be observed by NuSTAR as

 for some SNR threshold $K$.
-Notice that $\omega$ has dropped out of equation \ref{eq:distanceNustar}, so this estimate is independent of the precise timescale of the flare as long as it is a short-duration flare \citep{2013ApJ...770..103H}.
+Notice that $\omega$ has dropped out of equation \ref{eq:distanceNustar}, so this estimate is independent of the precise timescale of the flare as long as it is short-duration \citep{2013ApJ...770..103H}.
 The effective area of NuSTAR is approximately 800 cm$^2$ for photons energies of $6-10$ keV and 300 cm$^2$ for photon energies of $10-30$ keV \citep{2013ApJ...770..103H}.
-We take an SNR threshold of $K=5$.
+We set a putative SNR threshold of $K=5$.

-We compute the distances for each ocean and binary inspiral case for four detection scenarios: resonant ocean tidal flare photons are 1) gamma rays with $E_\gamma=40$ MeV detected by Fermi, 2) X-rays with $E_\gamma=8$ keV detected by Fermi, 3) higher energy X-rays with $E_\gamma=20$ keV detected by NuSTAR, and 4) lower energy X-rays with $E_\gamma=8$ keV detected by NuSTAR.
-We quote our results in table \ref{table:3}.
-We find that if the emission from resonant ocean tidal flares is in the gamma ray spectrum or if crusts are composed of iron, Fermi and NuSTAR will have almost no capability to detect flares of extragalactic compact binaries, the main sources of interest for LIGO.
-Excitingly, however, if resonant ocean tidal flares are emitted in the X-ray spectrum in carbon or oxygen oceans, both NuSTAR and Fermi will have the ability to detect them out to distances on the orders of $\sim 10-100$ Mpc, which coincide with the BNS ranges of LIGO.
-In fact, BNS and NSBH inspirals have been observed by LIGO out to a few 100 Mpc \citep{2019PhRvX...9c1040A, 2021arXiv210801045T, 2021arXiv211103606T}.
+We compute the distances for each ocean and binary inspiral case under four detection scenarios: tidally resonant ocean flare photons are 1) gamma rays with $E_\gamma=40$ MeV detected by Fermi, 2) X-rays with $E_\gamma=8$ keV detected by Fermi, 3) higher energy X-rays with $E_\gamma=20$ keV detected by NuSTAR, and 4) lower energy X-rays with $E_\gamma=8$ keV detected by NuSTAR. {Note that $R \propto E^{\frac{1}{2}}$ for both Fermi and NuSTAR detections.
+Since the elastic crust energy estimates are the rigid crust energy scaled by $\frac{\mu}{p_o}$, we scale the distances from their rigid crust values by a factor of $\left(\frac{\mu}{p_o}\right)^{\frac{1}{2}} \sim 0.1$ to extrapolate the distance results for elastic crust case.} We quote our results in table \ref{table:3}.

+We find that if the emission from tidally resonant ocean flares is in the gamma ray spectrum or if crusts are composed of iron, Fermi and NuSTAR will have almost no capability to detect flares of extragalactic compact binaries, the main sources of interest for ground-based GW detectors.
+Excitingly, however, if tidally resonant ocean flares are emitted in the X-ray spectrum in carbon or oxygen oceans, both NuSTAR and Fermi will have the ability to detect them out to distances on the orders of {$\sim 10-1000$ Mpc for rigid crusts and even $\sim 1-100$ Mpc for elastic crusts.} These distances coincide with the BNS ranges of currently operational GW detectors \citep{2021arXiv211103606T}.
+In fact, BNS and NSBH inspirals have been observed out to a few 100 Mpc \citep{2019PhRvX...9c1040A, 2021arXiv210801045T, 2021arXiv211103606T}.